b1naryth1ef/jambon/README.md

 # jambon - tacview / acmi file processing utility

-jambon is a small utility designed to help process large tacview (ACMI) files into small usable chunks.
-It includes CLI tools for searching objects within a tacview, determining object life span, and trimming tacviews to a specific time frame.
+jambon is a small utility designed to help process large tacview (ACMI).
+It includes CLI tools for searching objects within a tacview, determining object life span, trimming tacviews to specific time frames, and filtering out objects.

+### Performance

+jambon allows the user to optimize for speed or reduced memory usage when running ACMI processing commands.
+Commands that read ACMI files have a `--concurrency` flag which determines the number of data-processing routines that will be started.
+Generally speaking if a command outputs an ACMI file, a `--concurrency` of 1 will provide a consistent and small memory usage pattern.
+A larger concurrency value obviously results in less time processing but will require much more memory as data is buffered between stages.

 ## Searching